-If you hold this policy subject to the trusts of a superannuation fund, you agree to operate the superannuation fund at all times in accordance with the trusts of the fund and in a manner which ensures that it complies with the Superannuation Industry (Supervision) Act 1993.
+If you hold a SMSF Plan, you agree to operate the SMSF at all times in accordance with the trusts of the fund and in a manner which ensures that it complies with the Superannuation Industry (Supervision) Act 1993 (SIS).

-You also agree to notify us if at any time the policy ceases to be subject to the trusts of the superannuation fund, or the fund ceases to be administered in accordance with its trusts, or it ceases to comply with the Superannuation Industry (Supervision) Act 1993.
-Should any of these events happen we may terminate the policy and issue a replacement policy, or make any changes to the terms and conditions of the policy as we consider appropriate.
+You also agree to notify us if at any time the policy ceases to be subject to the trusts of the SMSF, or the SMSF ceases to be administered in accordance with its trusts, or it ceases to comply with the SIS.
+Should any of these events happen we may terminate the SMSF Plan and issue a replacement policy, or make any changes to the terms and conditions of the policy as we consider appropriate.